ACB-Bible/BibleDB/Documentation/Table of Contents.md

     2. localhost.pfx - An SSL certificate generated by the terminal.
 <br>
 * VS-Profile 12-5-23.code-profile - The profile for the VSCode environment.
-* VSCode-SetupNodejsLocalHostAndLiveServer.md - A file with the directions to setup liveserver and Nodejs debugger environment.
+* SetupNodejsLocalHostAndLiveServer.md - A file with the directions to setup liveserver and Nodejs debugger environment in VSCode.

 ---